 The Group operates in a legal and regulatory environment that exposes it to potentially significant litigation and regulatory investigation and other risk.
 The Group is and may become involved in various disputes and legal proceedings, including litigation and regulatory investigations.
-Legal and regulatory actions which could give rise to such risks include actions under the Central Bank's Administrative Sanctions Procedure, or in respect of competition law or data protection legislation including the General Data Protection Regulation (EU) 2016/679.
+Legal and regulatory actions which could give rise to such risks include actions under the Central Bank's Administrative Sanctions Procedure, or in respect of competition law or data protection legislation including the General Data Protection Regulation (Regulation 2016/679/EU (the GDPR)).